 Community Servers

 CS2 features community servers created with traders in mind.
-While most of these servers might require you to sign up for some third-party site or join their Discord, completing this process is relatively easy, and with these servers, you can easily view each of the skins you want in-game.
+While most of these servers might require you to sign up for some third-party site or join their Discord, completing this process is relatively easy, and with these servers, you can easily inspect CS2 skins you want in-game.

 Inspect servers are not meant for fast-paced action, but can let you view any of the possible CS2 skins in-game freely.
 Remember, however, that this is only a visual tryout, you won't be able to play with these skins outside of that one server or trade them away.